June 19, Reading 1 – Deuteronomy 34

 SJA Notes

-We have today in this reading such a wonderful testament to Moses, prophet of the Lord!
+We read this wonderful testament of Moses, a prophet of the Lord!

-These are true of Moses, but they are immeasurably more true of Jesus.
+These were true of Moses, but they are immeasurable more true of Jesus.

-He brought truth, spoke truth, He prophesied the truth.
+He brought truth, spoke truth, He prophesied truth.

-He, one person of the three-person God, the Son, knew God intimately.
+He, God in the Person of the Son, knew God intimately.

 Hallelujah, what a Saviour!